Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Painting Knife

-Using a painting knife is thought of as a technique for more advanced painters but it is quite easy to use once you get the hang of it.
+Using a painting knife or palette knife is thought of as a technique for more advanced painters but it is pretty easy to use once you get the hang of it.
+There are many acrylic artists who use painting knives exclusively in their work.

 Painting knives can be used to make broad, sweeping strokes across the canvas, add snow to mountain tops or paint the mountains themselves among many other things.